Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 - Centreline Special Disability Trusts

 Another strategy is to set up a Family Trust with beneficiaries restricted to just your direct bloodline descendants.
-This is designed to restrict the distribution of trust assets to specific beneficiaries within a defined bloodline or lineage
+This is designed to restrict the distribution of Family Trust assets to specific beneficiaries within a defined bloodline or lineage

 Difference between a Family Trust and a 3-Generation Testamentary Trust Will

 While death trusts are better than Family Trusts, there is a sacrifice.
-You have to die.
+You must die to get a Testamentary Trust!

 Restricting the beneficiaries in a Family Trust to just your decedents

-It is easy to set up a Family Trust that only has your family as the beneficiaries.
+It is easy to set up a Family Trust with only your family as beneficiaries.
 You take a Family Trust deed, remove the many classes of beneficiaries, and just put in your bloodline decedents.

 Why do normal family trusts have such a huge number of beneficiaries?

-This large group \of beneficiaries provides adaptability.
+This large group of beneficiaries provides adaptability.
 It includes current family members, future descendants, and in-laws, enabling the trust to evolve without requiring modifications to the deed.
-Such a broad definition enhances flexibility in managing distributions each financial year, strategically allocating them among beneficiaries on lower tax rates.
+Such a broad definition enhances flexibility in managing distributions each financial year and in strategically allocating them among beneficiaries at lower tax rates.

-This wide definition allows flexibility in distributing each year to the beneficiaries at the lowest tax rates.
-It saves a lot of tax, especially when your children and grandchildren reach 18 years of age.
+This broad definition provides flexibility to distribute each year to a bigger group of beneficiaries at the lowest tax rates.
+It saves significant tax, especially when your children and grandchildren have reached 18.

 Example of a normal Family Trust set of beneficiaries